JuroOravec/template-starter-express-typescript-graphql-prisma-vite-vue3/docs/setup/graphql-apollo.md

 - `graphql:gen:offline`
 - `graphql:gen`

 The first command can run without the server running - it uses just the static files to generate the schema.
-The second command, however, requires the server to be up and running.
+The second command requires the server to be up and running.

 We use the second command, because our GraphQL schema contains also dynamically-defined entities, which are not captured using the static file analysis.
+However, this creates a chicken-and-egg problem, where 1. we need to run server to generate types, but 2. server cannot be started, because the generated types are missing, and typescript compilation will throw errors.

+Hence, if you're generating the type for the first time, first run `graphql:gen:offline`.
-Hence, the flow to generate GraphQL files on the server, we:
+Then, to generate final GraphQL files on the server, we:

-1. (optionally) Start docker-compose services required by the Node server
+1. (optionally) Start docker-compose services required by the Node server.
-2. Start the Node server, which will build the GraphQL schema
+2. Start the Node server with `npm run dev`, which will build the GraphQL schema.
 3. Run `@graphql-codegen` (`npm run graphql:gen`) against the running server, generating the all types.

 ### Client-side - Tooling (typing)